LivTel/catalogue-webservices/README.md

 `psql apass < /usr/share/pgsql/contrib/pg_sphere.sql`

+* (UPGRADING POSTGRESQL)

+Use the pg_upgrade command.
+This will initially fail due to not having a compatible version of pgsphere.
+This will need to be recompiled.
+The above should work, but a more recent method is the following.

+Obtaining the most recent version from the postgres yum repo.
+You will need both the server and packages.
+Clone the pgsphere github: https://github.com/mnullmei/pgsphere.git.
+Before compiling, you will need to symlink/usr/include/pgsql to point to the upgraded version's headers (e.g. /usr/pgsql-9.5/include/).
+The resulting pg_sphere.so will need to be put in the upgraded version's lib folder (e.g. /usr/pgsql-9.5/lib/).

 * after adding pgsphere support, create table "stars":

 `psql: create table stars(id bigserial primary key not null, name text not